sfabrizio/ozono-zsh-theme/README.md

 Uff a lot 😱 but first:

 - I need to start to document all the values for a better customization.
 - Testing it! for eg. The first icon (mac icon on the preview) change according the OS..
-But I didn't test on others OS, It'd be easy add more support on this feature.
+But I didn't test on other OSes, It'd be easy add more support on this feature.

 ## License